mskorkowski/mdbook-echarts/README.md

-# mdbook-chart
+# mdbook-echarts
-A preprocessor and cli tool for mdbook to show chart use C3.js.
+A preprocessor and cli tool for mdbook to show chart use [Apache Echarts](https://echarts.apache.org/).

 #### install